-At this point let me introduce Teh – or the tea, that is also available at all these Kopitiams.
-Kopitiams is the generic name for these traditional coffee shops.
+At this point let me introduce Teh – or the tea, that is also available at all these kopitiams.
+Kopitiam is the generic name for these traditional coffee shops.

-A typical breakfast spread would have – two charcoal grilled or toasted thick slices of bread.
-Sandwiched between them is the generous helping of butter and kaya jam.
+A typical breakfast spread would have – two charcoal-grilled or toasted thick slices of bread.
+Sandwiched between them is a generous helping of butter and jam.
 This combination makes it a sweet and salty combo – something that I am not too fond of.
 I quite enjoyed the toast with either the butter or the Kaya jam.
 Some people even add a pinch of sugar to the toast.

 Now that I know them well, they are my first stop at the Changi Airport itself.